stoianov/CN2019/digitnn/README.md

   *Digits20x20.mat*

   ​	Dataset containing in total 5000 images of digits 0, 1, ..
-9 in matlab format (500 images per class).
+9 in matlab format (500 images per digit).
 The images are linearized as vectors.
-Each row in D.IMG contains one digit image.
+Each row in D.IMG contains the image of one digit.

   *digitdata_demo.m*